Sfinx (band)

-Sfinx was one of the most appreciated Romanian rock acts in the 1970s, along with Phoenix.
+Sfinx was a Romanian rock group in the 1970s.
+Phoenix was a rival Romanian band.

 History

 The early years (1963–1973)

 The band was formed in 1963, in Bucharest.
 It was singer and guitarist Octav Zemlicka who had the idea to start the band. ("Sfinx" is Romanian for sphinx) The initial line up included bassist Corneliu Ionescu, nicknamed "Bibi", who would be the only member to stay with the band until they disbanded.
 In 1966, Sfinx were aired for the first time on radio, with Îmi place muzica ("I love music") and their eponymous song, Sfinx.
 1968 brought drummer Marian Toroimac into the band, and together with him, the young and shy Dan Andrei Aldea (both had been members of a band called Memphis).
 The latter left the band in 1969 for several months and returned, and he would assume control of the band and make it one of the finest rock acts in Romania.

 The band played as a trio (Aldea, Ionescu, Toroimac) for several years.
 They used to play covers of songs by The Beatles, Jimi Hendrix, Ten Years After, The Doors, The Kinks etc. As of 1972, they recorded their first single disc, Şir de cocori/Languir me fais (First title translated: "Flock of Cranes".
 The latter was an arrangement of a lied by George Enescu).